Fichtel Mountains: Economy and tourism

-Although the mining industry is only of historic interest today, there are many places in the Fichtel Mountains that still produce glassware at competitive prices.
+There are many places in the Fichtel Mountains that still produce glassware at competitive prices.
 The porcelain industry, centred on the town of Selb, is internationally renowned and the foremost in Germany.
 Local firms such as Rosenthal and Hutschenreuther are of international standing.

 Tourism is the main source of income for many places in the Fichtel Mountains today.
 In some towns such as Bischofsgrün tourism has a long tradition going back to the 1920s.
 After the Second World War the stream of holidaymakers increased sharply, both in summer for walking and in winter for winter sports.
 The Fichtel Mountains became the local mountain range (Hausgebirge) for (West-)Berliners who, unable to holiday in East Germany, were able to get there on the transit route of the A 9 motorway.
 This has changed since German reunification and the opening up of other mountainous holiday areas.

 The Fichtel Mountains are a nationally important holiday destination in winter.
 Several lifts, the longest being two chair lifts on the Ochsenkopf, but also a plethora of cut cross-country trails are the mainstay of this industry.

 The Fichtel Mountains attract many tourists throughout the year.
 In the winter the mountains are a common destination for people seeking outdoor recreational sports like alpine skiing, cross country skiing, and sledding.
 The warmer summer months find people mountain biking, hiking, and sight seeing amongst the many large rock formations.